timothyhull/breadpool-champs-app/docs/index.md

 ## What I'm Applying For

-I wish to serve as a member of an SO crew as an OPR, JR, or IPR.
-I have more experience at OPR and JR than I do at IPR, although I will jump at the opportunity to serve in any of these roles.
-Please click to expand the section for each of these positions below for details, and click the tabs for *What I Bring To A Crew* and *Positioning Methodology* in each respective section.
+I wish to serve as a member of an SO crew as an **OPR**, **JR**, or **IPR**.
+I prefer to serve in an OPR or JR role, neither having precedence over the other because I believe I am strongest in those roles and capable of officiating admirably for any level of play, including the highest-level play in the world.

-??? bread "1.
-OPR (click to expand)"
+Although I am not as strong of an IPR as I am an OPR or JR, I included the IPR role in my application because I want TOSP, the THR, and the CHRs to know they can confidently staff me in the ALTR position, knowing I can immediately enter a game with confidence and effectiveness in any SO position.

+Please click to expand the sections below for detailed information about what you can expect from me and how I position myself in each SO role.

+??? bread "What You Can Expect From Me"

+    In any SO position, you can expect me to consistently exhibit and excel at:

+    - Skating skills and speed that allow me to reliably be *exactly* where I need to be, rapidly recover if I am forced out of position, and avoid making contact with other players in situations where they may not be able to avoid making contact with me.
+    - Awareness of which players have, earn, retain, lose, and reestablish superior positioning as players go out-of-bounds and return to in-bounds positions.
+    - Thoroughly assessing and understanding which players initiate contact with other players.
+    - Thoroughly assessing contact initiation game impact *before* I issue or decline to issue penalties.
+    - Awareness of detailed information about the actions I observe that includes player-specific details (team and jersey number).
+    - Continuous and dynamic positioning and repositioning to always be in the best position to observe game action.
+    - Clear, slow, and slightly prolonged whistle blasts to help my peer officials in SO and NSO roles understand where and when to turn their attention.
+    - Highly-visible, deliberately slow, and consistently repeated verbal and visual cues to help my peer officials in SO and NSO roles understand exactly what I am observing and reporting.
+    - Maintaining observation of players before, during, and after each jam to ensure any potential contact or communication between teams has coverage.
+    - Aware of actions that constitute complete and incomplete star passes.
+    - Dynamic skating, rapid acceleration and deceleration, lateral movement, etc.

+??? whistle "OPR-Specific"

     === "What I Bring To A Crew"

-        - Communication with blockers entering and exiting the track
-        - Big, slow hand signals, loud verbal cues
-        - Observing players between jams
-        - Awareness of which players have, earn, retain, lose, and reestablish superior positioning as players go out of bounds.
-        - Thorough assessment of contact initiation and game impact *before* I issue or decline to issue penalties.
+        As an OPR, you can expect me to consistently exhibit and excel at:

-        - Ability to shift between any OPR position at any time without disrupting gameplay or creating a gap in coverage.
+        - Demonstrating high-proficiency at each OPR position and the capacity to switch between any OPR position at any time without disrupting gameplay or creating a gap in coverage.
-        - Communication with officials on the inside of the track.
+        - Being the earliest and most-decisive "dropping" OPR in the world, seeking to rapidly stop, accelerate in non-derby direction, and recover a new position whenever the speed of the pack has even the slightest position to put me and my peers out of position.
-        - Awareness of earned passes within my zone, to support my the JR's on my crew.
+        - Awareness of earned passes within my zone, to support the JR's on my crew with accurate points reporting.
+        - Frequently communicating with my OPR peers to ensure our collective positioning and ability to observe game actions is optimal.
+        - Non-verbal communication with players (pointing) reporting to and returning from the penalty box to help ensure they enter and exit the track safely.

         <figure markdown>
         ![Outside Pack Referee, WFTDA NA West Playoffs, June, 2024 - Credit: ShutHerUp Photography (ShutHerUpPhotography on Facebook)](images/breadpool_opr_na_west_playoffs_6_24.png){ width="250" style="filter: drop-shadow(0 0 0.2rem black)" }